What Is Cardio And Why Should You Do It?

 Moving your body around burns more calories than just sitting in front of the television.
 And the faster you move, the more calories you burn.
 Think about it this way: If you want to lose weight and currently eat 3,000 kcal a day, you can accomplish shedding some pounds by either eating less or burning more calories.

-Cardio also burns more calories than weightlifting, which usually consists of moving a weight for around 45 seconds and then taking a break for a minute – most of the time you spend weightlifting actually are those breaks.
+Cardio also burns more calories than weightlifting, which consists of moving a weight for around 45 seconds and then taking a break for a minute – most of the time you spend weightlifting actually are those breaks.

 2. Your heart is a muscle